 Return Receipt for Merchandise is a form of Return Receipt Service that provides the sender with a mailing receipt, a Return Receipt, and a record of delivery at the office of address.

-Unnumbered insurance is available.
+No insurance coverage is provided.
 Restricted Delivery Service is not available.
 No Return Receipt can be requested after mailing.
 This service may not be used on international mail.